bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

 ## Should not

 - The editor is not an asset or code creation tool (certainly not in the default configuration).
-If an established tool does a good job authoring content, focus on importing its output, not reinventing Blender, VSCode, Aseprite, and Reaper.
+If an established tool does a good job authoring content, focus on importing its output, not reinventing Blender, VSCode, Asesprite, and Reaper.
   - We have limited resources, and this isn't a good use of them.
 Artists and professionals already know and prefer specialized tools.
 - The Bevy editor should not have a native look-and-feel, and should not use native menus.
   - This is a poor use of resources, leads to inconsistent aesthetics, and makes it harder to test and teach across platforms.
 Instead, focus on the useful behavior and design conventions.